-The November 4, 2004, reference 01, decision is reversed.
-The claimant was discharged from employment due to job-related misconduct.
-Benefits are withheld until such time as she has worked in and been paid wages for insured work equal to ten times her weekly benefit amount, provided she is otherwise eligible.
-The claimant is overpaid benefits in the amount of \$216.00.
+The unemployment insurance decision dated March 8, 2005, reference 01, is reversed.
+Benefits are withheld until the claimant has worked in and has been paid wages for insured work equal to ten times her weekly benefit amount, provided she is otherwise eligible.
+She has been overpaid by \$844.00.